Using Perl DBI to publish your data on the web

 perl -e 'use DBI 1.40;'

-If you get an error like "DBI version 1.40 required--this is only version 1.30 at -e line 1." you need to upgrade DBI.
+If you get an error like "DBI version 1.40 required--this is only version 1.30 at -e line 1," you need to upgrade DBI.

-If you get an error saying DBI cannot be found in @INC you've probably not got DBI installed.
+If you get an error saying "DBI cannot be found in @INC," you've probably not got DBI installed.

-Go to CPAN to get an up to date version of the DBI module.
+Go to CPAN to get an up-to-date version of the DBI module.

 3. DBD::ODBC

+We used DBD::ODBC 1.11.
 To check you have the DBD::ODBC module installed:

 perl -e 'use DBD::ODBC;'

-If you have not got DBD::ODBC installed you should see Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for instructions.
+If you don't have DBD::ODBC, refer to Enabling ODBC support in Perl with Perl DBI and DBD::ODBC for installation instructions.

-To show the DBD::ODBC version:
+To display the DBD::ODBC version:

 perl -MDBD::ODBC -e 'print $DBD::ODBC::VERSION;'